GovXS/Evaluating-Voting-Design-Tradeoffs-for-Retro-Funding/README.md

 - **Rounds per Experiment**: 5
 - **Voter Type**: `mallows_model`
 - **Quorum**: 17 (applies to R3 Quorum Median)
+#### Output:

+- for each iteration, we randomly assign votes to projects
+- in the simulation, we randomly select the target project who should receive the desired increase
+- we sweep over the desired funding increase building on this voting profile
+- for each iteration, the system computes the required token moves (moving a token to another project) to meet the desired funding increase; we assume 1 payment unit per token move and calculate the result as "bribery cost"
+- the average bribery costs across rounds are logged (average token moves required across all desired increases)
+- the experiment stores results in a CSV file containing the bribery costs for different voting rules and desired increase percentages.
+- both experiments Control and Bribery log results to CSV files, which include average costs for control and bribery under various desired increase values.
+These files can then be further analyzed to compare the performance of different voting rules under different conditions.

+#### Parameter Setup:

+- **Number of Voters**: 40
+- **Number of Projects**: 145
+- **Total OP Tokens**: 8 million
+- **Rounds per Experiment**: 5
+- **Voter Type**: `mallows_model`
+- **Quorum**: 17 (applies to R3 Quorum Median)

 ### Robustness Experiment

+The **Robustness Experiment** evaluates the stability of the voting system by introducing random changes to voters' votes.
+The experiment runs multiple rounds to measure how much an individual vote change affects the overall fund allocation for each voting rule.

+#### Setup:

+- **Number of Voters**: 40
+- **Number of Projects**: 145
+- **Total OP Tokens**: 8 million
+- **Rounds per Experiment**: 100
+- **Voter Type**: `mallows_model`
+- **Quorum**: 17 (applies to R3 Quorum Median)

 #### Output:
 - we create a voting profile with random votes on projects (see `agents.VoterAgent`)